This document covers the following topics:

 The ICS module

-SAGICU is intended to be used
+SAGICU is intended to be used in most

 Another feature of this module is collation services.
 Collation services are used to compare Unicode strings.
 They consider the fact that the alphabetical order varies from language to language.
 It is a big challenge to accommodate the world's languages and writing systems and the different orders that are used.
 However, the ICU collation service provides excellent means for comparing strings in a locale-sensitive fashion.
 For example, in German locale, the character "Ä" is sorted between "A" and "B"; in Swedish locale, it is sorted after "Z".
 In Lithuanian, the character "y" is sorted between "i" and "k".
 The ICU implementation of collation services is compliant to the Unicode Collation Algorithm and conforms to ISO 14651.
 The algorithms have been designed and reviewed by experts in multi-lingual collation, and are therefore robust and comprehensive.